 Support for Early Career Researchers

-The Kyoto University European Center is supporting Early Career Researchers (ECR) by connecting them with Kyoto University Research Administration Center (KURA) and various other organizations within Kyoto University to boost their studies and nurture their future careers in research and education.
+The Kyoto University European Center is supporting early career researchers (ECR) by connecting them with Kyoto University Office of Research Acceleration (KURA) and various other organizations within Kyoto University to boost their studies and nurture their future careers in research and education.

 AI DA (ECR Mobility Program)

-AI DA (Ambitious Intelligence ・ Dynamic Acceleration) is a generic name of the programs managed by Kyoto University Research Administration Center (KURA) in collaboration with international funding agencies and etc., in which we aim to accelerate international carrier development of ambitious early carrier researchers (ECRs).
-Currently, the DAAD-Kyoto University Partnership Programme towards SDGs provides funding to assist the mobility and network of ECRs in order to foster academic exchange and cooperation between higher education and research institutions in Germany and Kyoto University for the purpose of contributing to the UN Sustainable Development Goals (SDGs).
+AI DA (Ambitious Intelligence ・ Dynamic Acceleration) is a generic name of the programs managed by Kyoto University Office of Research Acceleration (KURA) in collaboration with international funding agencies and etc., in which we aim to accelerate international carrier development of ambitious early carrier researchers (ECRs).
+Currently, the DAAD-Kyoto University Partnership Programme towards SDGs is programs that provide funding to assist the mobility and network of ECRs in order to foster academic exchange and cooperation between higher education and research institutions in Germany and Kyoto University for the purpose of contributing to the UN Sustainable Development Goals (SDGs).

 ECR Mobility Support for Research Stays in Europe – JSPS Overseas Research Fellowship